 peech and language therapists (SLTs) have a key role to play in supporting interagency responses to child abuse and neglect.
-Speech and language therapists work in partnership with local agencies, including education, health and social services, to safeguard and promote the welfare of children and young people.
+Speech and language therapists work in partnership with local agencies, including education, health and social services, to safeguard and promote the welfare of children.